Yav255/tes_car_ros2/README.md

-This is a testing repository
+ -->This is a testing repository
-it contains nodes of publishers and subscribers connecting to a single topic Testing file for those nodes are in the test folder Automated workflow with Github Actions
+ -->It contains nodes of publishers and subscribers connecting to a single topic -->Testing file for those nodes are in the test folder --> Automated workflow with Github Actions
-Continuing the process to services (Server /client )
+--->Continuing the process to services (Server /client )